ShprAlex/SproutLife/README.md

 ![Sprout Animation](https://github.com/ShprAlex/SproutLife/blob/master/resources/images/SproutAnimation.gif)

-- **Self imposed lifespan** - It turns out that having old organisms destroy and remove their cells from the board is beneficial to the children.
-When a parent's cells are removed, it creates more room for children and descendants to grow.
+- **Self imposed lifespan** - It turns out that having old organisms self-destruct is beneficial to their children.
+Removing all of a parent's cells from the board creates more room for its children and descendants to grow.
+New organisms develop in a predictable pattern allowing stability to arise, whereas older organisms get damaged by collision and mutation.
 It was exciting to discover that letting organisms control their own lifespan does not lead to run-away growth.
 Organisms often prefer to be small.
 The maximum lifespan is encoded as an integer value that can mutate from generation to generation.
 This kind of cell-death is another deviation from the rules of GOL.

 - **Mutation** - There are lots of ways to implement a genetic code and mutation.
 An option that works well, is to have mutations be a pair of (x,y) coordinates, and a time value ((x,y),t) for each coordinate.
 If at time t, an organism has a mutation ((x,y),t) and it has a living cell at coordinates (x,y) then that cell is killed.
 Turning off a cell changes how the organism grows from that point.
 This is yet another deviation from GOL rules.

 - **Genome** - A collection of mutations make up an organism's genome.
 Mutations can be added to the organism's genome, or existing mutations removed during an organism’s life (or prior to birth).
 In theory, every time an organism is born it gets to live its life from the beginning.
-If its lucky and does everything right it reproduces and thrives, if not, it dies childless.
+If it’s lucky and does everything right it reproduces and thrives, if not, it dies childless.
 Thus beneficial mutations will propagate.
 What's tricky is that a child may be born in a different environment than its parent.
 For instance a second child is born in a different environment than a first child (and the parent may have been a first child).
 Rather than being concerned with these things, every organism treats its genetic code the same way.

 - **Visualizing the Genome** - A lucky accident helped me come up with a beautiful way to display an organism's genome.
 The triangle and paw-print patterns in the GIF above are actually direct representations of an organism's recent mutations.
 Mutations have (x,y) coordinates, and correspond to the same space as the organism.
 The lucky accident was that I accidentally shrunk the dimensions of those mutations, causing them to appear bunched together in the center of the organism rather than spread out over its body.
 All the mutations across different time points are displayed at the same time, except for older mutations which would be identical for organisms that are all relatives of each other.